polterguy/magic/backend/files/misc/workflows/actions/README.md

 expressions, you can easily reference results of your previous actions in your consecutive actions, allowing you to use the result of one action as the input to your next action.

+Notice, there is nothing preventing you from combining actions and workflows with normal Hyperlambda code, since workflows fundamentally are just plain Hyperlambda.
+However, if you add too much _"standard Hyperlambda code"_ to your workflows, it becomes difficult to continue maintaining your code using GUI constructs.
+The workflow GUI is created explicitly to handle workflows based upon actions, and doesn't do a very good job at describing standard Hyperlambda code.

+It is therefor smart to separate your workflows from your standard Hyperlambda code, to ensure your workflows becomes easily maintainable also by those without much prior Hyperlambda experience.

 ## Action arguments

 An action can accept arguments as an **[.arguments]** collection.
 Below is an example of arguments for an SQL